🛠 Create Your Own - Contract Renewal Review Workflow

 Use the Clone Action for Extensions

-For extensions, you may prefer to clone the existing contract.
+However, you may prefer to clone the existing contract.
 This creates a new, linked version in your repository, making it easier to track changes over time and monitor historical spend with the vendor.
 To configure this:

-- Click the new phase to edit it and from Actions, select the AutoAction | Update Contract checkbox.
+- Click the new phase to edit it and from Actions, select the AutoAction | Clone Contract checkbox.

 - Click Save.

-- Return to the earlier phase in the workflow to redirect the Approved:Extend transition to your new AutoAction phase.
+- Navigate to the earlier Approvals phase in the workflow, and edit the Approved | Extend transition to route cards to your new Clone Contract phase.

 Configure Approvals

-If required, you can configure the Approvals âś… phase to assign multiple approvers or conditional approvers.
+If required, you can configure the Approvals phase to assign multiple approvers, or conditional approvers.
 If your process only requires a single approval and you've already assigned the appropriate user or group in the Assign Phase Owners step, you can skip this section.

 Create Workflow Groups

-- Procurement/Vendor Management Team - to provide insights and approvals related to budgeting and alignment with strategic goals.
+- Procurement/Vendor Management Team: to provide insights and approvals related to budgeting and alignment with strategic goals.

-- Legal/Contract Management Team - to oversee legal reviews and facilitate any required legal actions.
+- Legal/Contract Management Team: to oversee legal reviews and facilitate any required legal actions.

 Amend Email Notifications

-To ensure alignment with internal processes, it's useful to update the notification email content to reflect any specific context or actions required by your organisation’s renewal procedures.
+It's recommended to update the notification email content to reflect any specific context or actions required by your organisation's renewal procedures.
 To do this:

 - Click to edit the phase where you want to amend notifications.